 In addition, each state regulates securities sales through its Blue Sky laws.
 Most states have adopted variants of the Uniform Securities Act, which is a model act drafted for the purpose of encouraging uniformity in regulation at the state level.
 While this appears duplicative, state regulation often differs from federal regulation to a considerable degree, as it does from state to state.

 Also, various other federal and state laws are important such as the Maloney Act of 1938, which allowed the securities industry a measure of self-regulation.
-Today, the New York Stock Exchange, FINRA and various other exchanges also function as self-regulatory organizations, or SRO’s, and promulgate rules for their members.
+The New York Stock Exchange, FINRA and various other exchanges have also served as self-regulatory organizations, or SRO’s, and have promulgated rules for their members.

 An important state law is the Martin Act, a once-dormant 1921 New York Blue Sky law, which New York authorities have used to combat stock fraud schemes.
-Under this Act he has both the power to subpoena and indict, which the SEC can only do by referral to the U.S. Department of Justice.
+Under this Act there is both the power to subpoena and indict, which the SEC can only do by referral to the U.S. Department of Justice.